Einstein ring of dust shells with quantum hair: Quantum-corrected lensing observables

 In this section, we numerically study the Einstein angle and the magnification of an image.
 In Fig.~\ref{fig:schematics}, the light ray denoted by a solid curve is emitted from the source $S$ and reaches the observer $O$.
 As the ray passes near the lens $L$, it is deflected by the angle~\eqref{eq:deflection_angle_RnMn}, causing the observer to perceive the image $I$ at the angle $\widehat{\theta}$ on the image plane.
 Then, the lens equation can be written as~\cite{Virbhadra:1999nm}

 The angle $\widehat{\theta}$ in Eq.~\eqref{eq:lens_equation} can be expressed in terms of $r_0$ as

-This relation~\eqref{eq:impact_parameter} allows the lens equation~\eqref{eq:lens_equation} to be rewritten entirely in terms of $r_0$.
+which allows the lens equation~\eqref{eq:lens_equation} to be rewritten entirely in terms of $r_0$.
 For a given source position, the light can also be deflected below the lens, producing another image at $\widehat{\theta}<0$.
 In our analysis, however, we neglect this image and focus solely on the image located at $\widehat{\theta}>0$ for simplicity.

 When a bundle of rays is emitted from the source, each ray is deflected depending on the distance of its closest approach $r_0$, causing the cross section of the bundle to become distorted.

 For a spherically symmetric lens, the magnification of the image is given by~\cite{Virbhadra:1999nm}